 - " Hydrogen Technical Gaps: The technology exists but it is no regard for OPEX and CAPEX to make the final hydrogen or ammonia affordable.
 Cost reduction trajectories will need to match other technologies like solar PV and batteries. - " Scale: How do developers, EPCs and investors make money as the projects scale up?
-It's a long cycle between investment and return. - Pricing: How to manage nonfixed prices, especially to fossil fuels as the global market is being weaned off it. - " Costs: Comparing costs between UAE and Australian projects, UAE investors will potentially find pricing differences between projects in the two countries.
+It's a long cycle between investment and return. - " Pricing: How to manage nonfixed prices, especially to fossil fuels as the global market is being weaned off it. - " Costs: Comparing costs between UAE and Australian projects, UAE investors will potentially find pricing critical at the start to get project financing over the line.